iPhone SE 2 rumors: Everything we've heard about Apple's next 'budget' iPhone

 The iPhone SE 2 might come in June or July Back in November, a Chinese news outlet predicted that the iPhone SE 2 will launch in July 2018 .
 It also reported that it will cost the same as the original SE when it launched, which started at $399, £359 and AU$679.

-Editors' note: This article was originally published March 22, 2018 and is continuously updated with new rumors and when a rumor is proven false.
+Editors' note, Aug.
+23: This article was originally published March 22, 2018 and is continuously updated with new rumors and when a rumor is proven false.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.